 In short, the Salkantay Trek is a fantastic choice for those who want to experience the stark wilderness of the Andes, and want to do it with a few fewer people around.

 - More back-up available than the Inca Trail

 We use horses to carry gear and always take at least one emergency horse.
 So if you are struggling to get over the pass you could jump on the horse and get up and over very quickly.

 Should the need arise, we can also get a vehicle in to evacuate along almost all of the route (bar D2), and with the help of the horse, we can get you to an accessible place quickly.

 Underfoot the going is a lot easier than the Inca Trail because there are no steps, it is also less steep.
 So people should be better able to cope in the first place.

 - You get a unique view of Machu Picchu

-Salkantay mountain is all that a mountain should be, a fierce towering pyramid The night sky is stunning, you can watch shooting stars fall to earth, and pick out Andean constellations such as the llama, the frog, the southern cross, as well as more traditional western ones.
+Salkantay mountain is all that a mountain should be, a fierce towering pyramid.
+The night sky is stunning: you can watch shooting stars fall to earth, and pick out Andean constellations such as the llama, the frog, the southern cross, as well as more traditional western ones.
 Condors soar above your head up to the pass, then a day later the air is filled with the screech of parakeets.
-And you get to meet some fantastic local people such as Fredy at whose coffee plantation we camp on Day 3.
-His hilarious coffee demonstration and the warm welcome is worth the journey alone.0
+And you get to meet some fantastic local people such as Fredy at whose coffee plantation we camp at on Day 3.
+His hilarious coffee demonstration and the warm welcome are worth the journey alone.